ginkgobioworks/vaccinetime/CONTRIBUTING.md

 At a high level, the bot is a collection of site scrapers that run on an interval and check for appointments.
 When a site shows appointments, the bot looks at whether the number of appointments is greater than the previously seen amount and only then sends a tweet.
-It also only tweets when a certain threshold of appointments is seen, currently set at 10.
+It also only tweets after all three of the following criteria are met:

+1. A minimum appointment threshold is reached - default 10
+2. A minimum increase since the last check is reached - default 5
+3. Hasn't tweeted about this clinic within a certain amount of time - default 30 minutes

 This keeps the number of Tweets down and ensures only significant appointment drops actually get sent, rather than tweeting every time there's a cancellation.
+All of these are also configurable on a per-clinic basis by using the name of the clinic in an environment variable, e.g.
+`MA_IMMUNIZATIONS_TWEET_THRESHOLD`.

 The Ruby code is predominantly programmed in an object oriented style, with the main loop contained in [run.rb](run.rb) and all other modules available under